Andelst

-Andelst is a village in the Dutch province of Gelderland.
+Andelst (/nl/) is a village in the Dutch province of Gelderland.
 It is located in the municipality Overbetuwe, about 10 km northwest of the city of Nijmegen.

 History

 It is an old village; the first known mention dates from 855, as Andassale, and means "hall of Ando (person)".
 The village developed on a high ridge and has been inhabited since the Roman period.
 The church has a tower from around 1400 and has been extensively restored between 1928 and 1930.
 In 1327, the Duke of Gelre established a legal court in Andelst.
 There used to be a little castle near Andelst, but it was demolished in 1846.
 In 1840, Andelst was home to 508 people.